Asa Hutchinson: Personal life

-Hutchinson's older brother, Tim, preceded him as U.S. representative from Arkansas' 3rd congressional district and served as a U.S. senator from 1997 to 2003 before being defeated for reelection by then-Arkansas Attorney General Mark Pryor, a Democrat, in 2002.
+Hutchinson has four children with his wife, Susan Burrell.
+Hutchinson's older brother, Tim, preceded him as U.S. representative from Arkansas' 3rd congressional district and served as a U.S. senator from 1997 to 2003 before being defeated for reelection by Arkansas Attorney General Mark Pryor, a Democrat, in 2002.
 Asa and Tim Hutchinson are both graduates of Bob Jones University.
 Tim Hutchinson's identical twin sons, Jeremy and Timothy Chad Hutchinson, were the first twins to serve together in the Arkansas General Assembly, both as members of the House of Representatives.
-Asa Hutchinson is the brother-in-law of former Arkansas state Senator Kim Hendren, who in 1958 married his sister Marylea Hutchinson.
-Arkansas District 2 State Senator Jim Hendren of Sulphur Springs is Hutchinson's nephew.
-Hutchinson's son Asa Hutchinson III has been arrested multiple times for driving offenses, including arrests in 2023, 2019, 2018, and 2016 for DWI and an arrest for possession of a controlled substance at a music festival in 2016 and simultaneous possession of a controlled substance and a firearm in 2023.
-He has four children with his wife, Susan Burrell.
+Asa Hutchinson is the brother-in-law of former Arkansas state senator Kim Hendren, who in 1958 married his sister Marylea Hutchinson.
+Arkansas district 2 state senator Jim Hendren of Sulphur Springs is Hutchinson's nephew.